benjaminkott/bootstrap_package/Documentation/AdministratorManual/ResponsiveImages/Index.rst

 You may want to "lazy-preload" off screen images.
 Images preloading is done by adding a data-preload="true" attribute on image.
-This way the plugin dosen't take care of screen position nor image visibility and load the image right after document.ready.
+This way the plugin doesn't take care of screen position nor image visibility and loads the image right after document.ready.

 Changing default Breakpoints